simul/simul.github.io/ref/simul/clouds/humiditycallbackinterface.md

 A callback class to control the distribution of humidity in a cloud node.
 The value returned by GetHumidityMultiplier is multiplied by the calculated cloud density.
-Derive your own class from HumidityCallbackInterface and implement GetHumidityMultiplier,
+Derive your own class from HumidityCallbackInterface and implement GetHumidityMultiplier, then call \link simul::clouds::FastCloudNode::AddHumidityCallback AddHumidityCallback \endlink to attach it to the cloud node.